Anirudh-Shrikanth/FastAPI_lab2/README.md

 4. main.py
 * This is the FastAPI app.
 It defines endpoints you can call:
-/	            GET	    Health check → returns {"status":"healthy"}
+* /	            GET	    Health check → returns {"status":"healthy"}
-/predict	    POST	Accepts wine features as input and returns the predicted class (0,1,2) /info	        GET	    Returns API info like version, author, available endpoints /features	    GET	    Returns a list of all required input features /reload-model	POST	Reloads the model from disk if it’s updated
+* /predict	    POST	Accepts wine features as input and returns the predicted class (0,1,2)
+* /info	        GET	    Returns API info like version, author, available endpoints
+* /features	    GET	    Returns a list of all required input features
+* /reload-model	POST	Reloads the model from disk if it’s updated

+5. To serve the trained model as an API, run "uvicorn main:app --reload --app-dir src" from the parent directory of src and then use port 8000 on localhost